TDarkShadow/iheartnewvegas/main.md

 [**Uncut Wasteland**](https://www.nexusmods.com/newvegas/mods/56625)
 Restores a huge amount of cut content from the game, from scenery and little random things, to NPCs and creatures.
 - Install the **Uncut Wasteland plus NPCs** main file.

+Additional files to install:
-- Also install the [**Viva New Vegas Uncut Wasteland Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Uncut%20Wasteland%20Tweaks.7z).
+- [**Viva New Vegas Uncut Wasteland Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Uncut%20Wasteland%20Tweaks.7z).
 Small collection of bug fixes and tweaks for Uncut Wasteland.

 [**Mojave Raiders**](https://www.nexusmods.com/newvegas/mods/64660)
 Overhaul of New Vegas's raider factions, balancing their loot and adding more of them to fight.

+Additional files to install:
-- Also install [**JSawyer Ultimate - Mojave Raiders Patch**](https://www.nexusmods.com/newvegas/mods/62933).
+- [**JSawyer Ultimate - Mojave Raiders Patch**](https://www.nexusmods.com/newvegas/mods/62933).
 Resolves conflicts between a handful of leveled lists contained in JSawyer Ultimate and Mojave Raiders, and ensures that raiders spawn with .22LR rounds when using Varmint Rifles, to reflect JSawyer Ultimate's ammo change.
-- Also install the [**Viva New Vegas Mojave Raiders Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Mojave%20Raiders%20Tweaks.7z).
+- [**Viva New Vegas Mojave Raiders Tweaks**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/Mojave%20Raiders%20Tweaks.7z).
 Small collection of balance and consistency tweaks for Mojave Raiders.

 [**Mojave Wildlife**](https://www.nexusmods.com/newvegas/mods/64638)
 Adds hundreds more leveled, vanilla-friendly creature spawn points throughout the whole Mojave, based off unused vanilla leveled lists.
 All spawn points are meticulously hand-placed and distributed as evenly and fairly as possible.